 NYCERS’ Mission Statement

 The prime function of the New York City Employees’ Retirement System is to administer the statutory pension benefits of its members, retirees, and beneficiaries.
-In support of this function, we shall manage the agency so that we are able to provide superior service.

 The Board of Trustees is the governing body of NYCERS.
 Its responsibilities include investing the assets of the retirement system, establishing the administrative budget of the system and promulgating rules and regulations necessary to carry out provisions of law.